hfinkel/lfort/docs/PCHInternals.rst

   so that they are not part of the public interface of the module and are not visible to its clients.
-The AST reader maintains a "visible" bit on various AST nodes (declarations, macros, etc.) to indicate whether that particular AST node is currently visible; the various name lookup mechanisms in Clang inspect the visible bit to determine whether that entity, which is still in the AST (because other, visible AST nodes may depend on it), can actually be found by name lookup.
+The AST reader maintains a "visible" bit on various AST nodes (declarations, macros, etc.) to indicate whether that particular AST node is currently visible; the various name lookup mechanisms in LFort inspect the visible bit to determine whether that entity, which is still in the AST (because other, visible AST nodes may depend on it), can actually be found by name lookup.
 When a new (sub)module is imported, it may make